Jimjomjam/randomsite/README.md

 # Note
-This site is a fresh project, currently working on it.
+This site is a fresh project, currently working on it. (not)